Primary Navigation Mobile

 Volkswagen Tiguan (2021)

-The biggest change you’ll notice in the Tiguan R will be the large sports seats up front in a rather fetching blue check pattern.
+The biggest change you’ll notice in the high-performance Tiguan R will be the large sports seats up front in a rather fetching blue check pattern.
 You also get stainless steel pedals, blue stitching, usefully bigger shift paddles, a drive mode button on the steering wheel and carbon-effect dash inserts, but the differences are otherwise subtle compared with the rest of the range.

 154